gadenbuie/js4shiny/README.md

 `js4shiny` is a companion package for the **JavaScript for Shiny Users** rstudio::conf(2020) workshop.

+&#x1F6A7; This package is a work in progress but feel free to install and try it out.
+Just please be prepared to update it frequently and [report any issues](https://github.com/gadenbuie/js4shiny/issues)!

 ## Installation

 You can install js4shiny from GitHub with